 Master of Addictive Behaviours

-Develop specialist knowledge and professional skills to impact individuals and communities through the Master of Addictive Behaviours, offered in partnership with Turning Point, a national, a well-recognised national addiction treatment, research, and education centre.
+Develop specialist knowledge and professional skills to support individuals and communities affected by addiction.
+The Master of Addictive Behaviours (M6014) is offered in partnership with Turning Point, a nationally recognised addiction treatment, research, and education centre.

 Doctor of Philosophy (PhD)